 Next you will visit the largest subterranean lake in Europe – the Seegrotte – formed when a former gypsum mine flooded in 1912.
 The Seegrotte is now a premier tourist attraction.
 You will enjoy the amazing thrill of a 45-minute boat trip through the grotto.

 After leaving the Seegrotte you will board the coach for the return to Vienna.
-At the end of the tour you will be dropped off at the Opera House.
+At the end of the tour you will be dropped off at the drop off location.

 Please call the activity operator at least 24 hours prior to start of the tour to confirm all details